The Octagon House: Architectural details

 The three-story brick house, adapted to an irregular-shaped lot, displays a dramatic break with the traditional, late Georgian and early Federal house planning that preceded it.
 The Octagon achieves a zenith in Federal architecture in the United States, through a plan which combines a circle, two rectangles, and a triangle, and through the elegance and restraint of the interior and exterior decoration.
 The Coade stone, stoves, other decorative elements, and furniture were imported from England.
 The construction materials, such as bricks, timber, iron, and Aquia Creek sandstone were all manufactured locally.

 The reason behind the naming of the six-sided building as the Octagon is unknown.
 Though the main room is a circle, one possibility is that it resembled octagonal rooms common in England, which were also circles but called octagon salons because they were constructed of eight walls and then plastered heavily in the corners to make a circle.
 Another explanation is that the eight angles formed by the odd shape of the six walls are an old definition of an octagon.

 Alleged haunting

-The Octagon is supposedly one of the most haunted buildings in D.C.
+The Octagon is supposedly one of the most haunted buildings in Washington, D.C.